Live Call Routing

 How to accept a routed call?

-After users picks up the forwarded call, they will be informed that they are being connected by TaskCall through live call routing and will be asked to press any key to connect with the caller (at the moment the message will only be in English).
+After users picks up the forwarded call, they will be connected with the caller directly unless the option to prompt for call acceptance is selected (see the routing settings below).
+If the option to prompt is selected, the prompt will be played as soon as the call is picked up.
+The on-call must press a key to be connected with the caller.
 If no key is pressed the call will not be connected.
 This also ensures that if the user's answering machine comes on, it does not get played to the caller.

 Ending Note